Meet The Team

 Luke Mepham: The pragmatic one

 The ying to Jon’s yang, Luke is the reason the team delivers.
-Alongside powerful bubble-bursting skills, Luke injects surprising angles to our outputs, adding details on architecture and customer satisfaction to make good our otherwise disjointed ramblings.
-He gets paid to be a User Experience Architect for Aviva’s global collaboration and unified communications tools.
+Alongside powerful bubble-bursting skills, Luke injects surprising angles to our outputs, adding details on architecture, security and customer satisfaction to make good our otherwise disjointed ramblings.
+He gets paid to be the Service Owner of Aviva’s global collaboration and messaging tools.
 He can write but will deny this when pressed.
-Luke, proudly, has never worked in Internal Communications, unlike the other members of the team.
+Luke, proudly, has never worked in Internal Communications or a team with ‘digital’ in its title, unlike the other members of the team.

 Sharon O’Dea: The short, sweary one

 What she may lack in height Sharon makes up for in words per minute.
 A prolific collector of airline loyalty points and passport stamps, Sharon worked in publishing before moving into comms and eventually joining the Intranetizen squad.
 Pleasingly, this all means that she can actually write and is known to use bona fide facts in her articles.
 Cheat.

-Sharon has been all over social media like a rash since Zuckerberg was at junior school, but tries to pretend she’s not totally excited about being one of LinkedIn’s top bloggers and a blue-tick verified user on Twitter.
 Having lived and worked in three continents, Sharon is currently based in London and working as an independent digital strategy consultant.
-Sharon is also co-founder of 300 Seconds.
+Sharon is also co-founder of 300 Seconds and starter of Tumblr blogs on things that mildly irritate her.

 It goes without saying that all views are our own and do not necessarily reflect any of the companies we work for.